IDT-ITI/Text-XAI-Video-Summaries/README.md

   - Temporal segmentation of the videos and instructions to use the segmentation method if needed
   - Extracted deep features for the videos and a script to re-extract them if needed
   - Scripts for extracting visual explanations (for both Attention and LIME methods)
-  - Scripts for generating text explanations from the visual ones and calculating the similarity scores
+  - Scripts for generating text explanations from the visual ones and calculating the similarity scores (for both SimCSE and SBERT methods)
   - Scripts for the compuatation of the evaluation metrics
   - Scripts for evaluation of faithfulness and plausibility
   - Script for renaming original video names to desired format